The Three Enchanted Princes: United States

 A version collected from Armenian descent populations in Detroit shows the marriage of the sisters to three dwarves.
 In a second, unpublished variant, the sisters are married to a bear, a lion and an eagle.

 Professor Stith Thompson pointed that a version was found from a Micmac source and suggested that this tale had possibly migrated from a French source.
 The tale was titled The Magical Coat, Shoes, and Sword and the three brothers-in-law are a whale, a giant sheep and a gray tame duck, and they help him fight a magician that abducts the wives of the local townspeople and keeps them in his cave.
 The collector noted the great similarities of it with European fairy tales.
 In another version of this Micmac story, The Prince who went seeking his Sisters, the brothers-in-law approach the king in human form and only assume animal shapes when they are hunting.

-In a variant collected from German descendants in Pennsylvania, the tale begins in media res with the mother revealing to her son the fate of his three sisters.
+In a variant collected from German descendants in Pennsylvania, the tale begins in medias res with the mother revealing to her son the fate of his three sisters.

 Another variant was collected in New Mexico by Elizabeth Willis DeHuff.
 She noted it was "an old Spanish story" adapted to the worldview of the local Native Americans.
 In this story, a Spanish father gives his daughters in marriage to three lizards (three princes) in exchange for sacks of money.
 Years later, a son is born to the man and his wife, and the youth goes on a quest for his elder sisters.
 He meets the winds of the four cardinal points and steals their inheritance: a pair of magical boots, an invisibility hat and a stick that can kill and revive at the same time.
 He visits his sisters and his brothers-in-law: a fish, a bull and an eagle.
-They tell the youth abou their sister and give a scale, a tuft of hair and a feather as tokens of assistance.
+They tell the youth about their sister and give a scale, a tuft of hair and a feather as tokens of assistance.
 He uses the magical boots to teleport to the lair of a giant who kidnapped the sister of the enchanted princes and discovers its soul lies in a chest at the bottom of the sea.